kyma-project/kyma/components/central-application-gateway/README.md

 #### Unit tests

-To run the unit tests, use the following command:
+To run the unit tests, run this command:

 ```
 go test./...